 “Hi all.
 Many thanks for the comments this week.
 This week’s cartoon print goes to Jack Hadley.
 I really like his distinction that social media isn’t something you have, it’s something you do.
 An antisocial brand can’t start using social media marketing ideas and suddenly become social.
 Many thanks! -Tom”

 Then (by the way) he sent me this cool, autographed print I’m about to hang on my office wall:

 In the video below, Seth Godin drives home this point as it relates to YouTube video content.
 However, exactly the same thing applies to ALL of your content—whether we’re talking about Facebook, your blog posts, Tweets, etc.

 Dental Social Media Marketing Is Participatory!

 Now, now… Don’t be discouraged.
-Just because nobody cares about you doesn’t mean that they won’t start to care about you over time—that is, if you show interest in them and provide them with content they enjoy and can use.
+Just because nobody cares about you doesn’t mean that they won’t start to care about you and your team over time—that is, if you show interest in them and provide them with content they enjoy and can use.